frappe/erpnext_com/erpnext_com/www/docs/user/manual/en/education/course-schedule.md

 ## 2. How to create a Course Schedule

-1. Create a new Course Schedule from the Schedule Calender.
+1. Create a new Course Schedule from the Schedule Calendar.
 1. Select the **Student Group** for which you want to create the Course Schedule.
 1. Select the **Instructor** who will be tutoring the students for the course.
 1. Select the **Course** for which the schedule is being prepared.